sklevenz/ipset/README.md

 ```

 Ping to klaeff IP should be blocked.
+Ping to Google IP should be blocked.
-Ping to  Google IP should not be blocked (even though it is on block_list).
+-Ping to  Google IP should not be blocked (even though it is on block_list). not yet supported-

 ```
 ./config-off.sh